THE CYPRUS INVESTMENT PROGRAMME (CIP)

 Below is a summary of the available investment options under the Cyprus Investment Programme:

-The investment in residential real estate must be retained for a minimum period of 3 years, after which point the overall investment in real estate can be reduced to a minimum of €500,000 (five hundred thousand Euro) in residential property (excluding any VAT that was paid on initial acquisition).
+The investment in residential real estate must be retained for a minimum period of 5 years, after which point the overall investment in real estate can be reduced to a minimum of €500,000 (five hundred thousand Euro) (non-inclusive of VAT, if any) in residential property which must be held indefinitely.

 - Purchase a portfolio of villas/apartments.
-Sell in 3 years’ time, keeping a residential property purchased for a minimum amount of €500,000.
-If two properties are kept instead of one residential property, then certain conditions may apply
+Sell in 5 years’ time, keeping one residential property purchased for a minimum amount of €500,000.
+If two residential properties are finally retained instead of one, then certain conditions may apply.

 In addition to satisfying any one of the above financial criteria, the primary applicant for Cypriot citizenship by way of the CIP must fulfil all of the following conditions: